Day 3 March 24, 2012

 Sweet taste and very good.
 So sweet of Mr. and Mrs. Yamaguchi they paid for everybody's lunch.

-We spent a couple hours talking about today's activities.
-It's time to leave now and I have had an amazing time.
-The pottery class at the college of Art was so special.
-The lunch and time with Mr. and Mrs. Yamaguchi was all spectacular.
+We spent a couple of hours talking about today's activities.
+It's time to leave now, and I have had an amazing time.
+The pottery class at the College of Art was so special.
+The lunch and time with Mr. and Mrs. Yamaguchi were all spectacular.

 No comments: